Uralungal Labour Contract Co-operative Society

-The Uralungal Labour Contract Co-operative Society (ULCCS) is recognized as the oldest worker cooperative in India.
-It was founded in 1925 under the guidance of Vagbhadananda in Calicut Kerala.
-With a membership of around 1415 individuals, ULCCS has successfully completed over four thousand projects.
-It specializes in construction work for various government departments, including the Public Works Department, National Highway, Irrigation, and Tourism.
-The ULCCS Charitable Foundation operates a training institute in Kozhikode that caters to the needs of the neurodivergent community.
+The Uralungal Labour Contract Co-operative Society (ULCCS) is recognized as one of the oldest worker cooperative in India.
+It was founded in 1925 under the guidance of Vagbhadananda in Calicut, Kerala.
+Managed and owned by workers themselves, ULCCS has successfully completed over seven thousand projects.
+It specializes in construction works for various government departments including public works department, national highways, irrigation, and tourism.